-The approach to the consolidated variables and the original full variables has been changed.
-Previously, information was provided fully in the original variables (e.g. AreaCovr) and then in a consolidated manner in the variables with the suffix \new (e.g. $AreaCovr\new$ ).
-Now, the logic has been altered to work to the other direction instead.
-In WIID4 the main variable, also by name, is the grouped variable, e.g. scale, and then the full is given in the detailed variable, e.g. $scale\detailed$ .
-This change has been applied as it is convenient for most users to just use the consolidated variables.
+The approach to the consolidated variables and the 'full' variables has been changed starting with WIID4.
+The main variable, also by name, is the grouped variable; e.g., scale, and then the additional information is given in the detailed variable; e.g., scale\detailed.
+It is convenient for most users to just use the consolidated variables.